 If you’re on the job market, you know you need to make your resume stand out.
-But beyond your years of work experience, what if there were some extra skills you could easily add to your resume that would increase not just your hireability, but also set you up for a higher starting salary?
-Time is precious and it might seem impossible, but it’s actually completely doable with minimal upfront investment (I’m not talking about going back for another degree here).
+But beyond your years of work experience, what if there were some extra skills you could add to your resume that would increase not just your hireability, but also set you up for a higher starting salary?
+Time is precious and it might seem impossible, but upskilling your way to more money is actually completely doable, and with minimal upfront investment.
+(I’m not talking about going back for another degree here.)

 It’s not a bad idea to start taking a look at what open-source software you’re already using and spending some time getting a better understanding of how it works—in the case of Becker’s example of AngularJS, you can dive deeper with resources like the AngularJS Google Group, AngularJS questions at Stack Overflow, and W3Schools’ AngularJS Tutorial.